corda/samples-kotlin/Features/confidentialIdentity-whistleblower/README.md

 # Whistleblower -- Confidential Identity

-This CorDapp is a simple showcase of [confidential identities](https://docs.corda.net/docs/corda-os/api-identity.html#confidential-identities) (i.e. anonymous public keys).
+This CorDapp is a simple showcase of [confidential identities](https://docs.r3.com/en/platform/corda/4.9/community/api-identity.html#confidential-identities) (i.e. anonymous public keys).

 ## Concepts

 A node (the *whistle-blower*) can whistle-blow on a company to another node (the *investigator*).
-Both the whistle-blower and the investigator generate anonymous public keys for this transaction, meaning that any third-parties who manage to get ahold of the state cannot identity the whistle-blower or investigator.
+Both the whistle-blower and the investigator generate anonymous public keys for this transaction, meaning that any third-parties who manage to get a hold of the state cannot identify the whistle-blower or investigator.
 This process is handled automatically by the `SwapIdentitiesFlow`.

 ## Usage